 - Complete the AICPA ethics course and exam.

 Virginia follows the 150-hour rule, meaning that CPA applicants in the state must complete at least 150 semester hours of college education that include the award of a bachelor’s degree.
-The 150 semester hours must include 24 semester hours in accounting courses as well as 24 semester hours of business courses.
-The Virginia Board of Accountancy recommends, but does not require, that these hours include graduate study in accounting.
+The total hours must include 24 semester hours in accounting courses above the foundational level as well as 24 semester hours of business courses, no more than six semester hours of which may also be considered accounting courses.
+The VBOA recommends, but does not require, that these hours include graduate study in accounting.

 2. Accumulate the required hours of experience.

-Virginia CPA candidates must earn at least one year of full-time accounting experience or the equivalent part-time experience.
+Virginia CPA candidates must earn at least 2,080 hours or the equivalent of one full year of professional accounting experience, and have that experience certified by a licensed CPA.
 Work may be performed in academia, government, industry, or public or private practice so long as it involves the use of accounting, financial, tax, and other relevant skills to accounting practice.
 Self-employment may not be counted towards the experience requirement.